PATTERNS THAT DANCE

 In 2011, driven by a desire to see the world beyond Japan, I moved to Canada, where I spent five years working as a seamstress and gaining hands-on experience.

 In 2014, I felt a strong urge to create something entirely my own.
-That’s when I began making beaded accessories—marking the beginning of mirooka.
+That’s when I began making beaded accessories—marking the beginning of Mirooka.

 By 2018, I had become captivated by the beauty of vintage kimono fabrics and began incorporating them into my work.